Moose and Zee

-Moose and Zee are a pair of cartoon characters created for the Noggin brand.
-They debuted as the on-air hosts of the Noggin cable channel on April 7, 2003.
+Moose and Zee are a pair of cartoon characters created as mascots for the Noggin brand.
+They debuted as the on-air hosts of the Noggin cable channel on April 7, 2003, then moved to Nick Jr. from 2009 to 2012.
 In 2015, Noggin was relaunched as a mobile streaming service, and Moose and Zee were reintroduced as hosts of the app.

 The character of Moose was created to act like a teacher, providing information and education between shows on Noggin.
 Zee was created as a stand-in for the preschool audience.
 In addition to television, Moose and Zee have appeared in books, live performances, and a variety of merchandise.

 Moose and Zee appeared in new material for the Noggin streaming service until 2019, when the app was redesigned.

 Description

-Moose A. Moose (voiced by Paul Christie in the US and David Holt in the UK) is an anthropomorphic yellow moose who teaches lessons to viewers through questioning.
+Moose A. Moose (voiced by Paul Christie in the US and David Holt in the UK) is an anthropomorphic yellow moose who teaches lessons to viewers through asking questions.

 Zee D. Bird is a small silent blue bird who communicates through blinking, flapping her wings, and staring.
 She is Moose's best friend and assists viewers in figuring out answers to questions.